 immaterial bodies curated by Seet Yun Teng

 Curator Open Call is part of Objectifs’ ongoing efforts to to broaden perspectives by supporting curatorial research and innovative ways of presenting image-based work.
 The programme supports the realisation of a curatorial proposal for an exhibition in the Chapel Gallery by providing professional and financial support.
-The exhibition will be presented later this year.
-Please sign up to our mailing list or follow our social media for further updates.
+The exhibition will be presented in September 2020.

 The awardee was selected by the following selection panel, in addition to the team at Objectifs: